akaimxntis/SPDPartyBot/README.md

 DATA_DIR=/data
 ```

-If you use `DATA_DIR=/data`, create a Railway Volume mounted at:
+If using `DATA_DIR=/data`, create a Railway Volume mounted at:

 ```txt
 /data
 ```

-This allows the bot to keep server configuration and party data after redeploys.
+This allows the bot to save configuration and party data in persistent storage.

-## ▶️ Start command
+## ▶️ Start Command

 ```bash
 python bot.py